JaseadamsDev/reading-notes/README.md

 # **My Reading Journal**

 Hello, my name is Jason, I'm 36 years old, live in Seattle Washington, and this is my reading journal.
-I hope you enjoy it. :nerd_face:
+I hope you enjoy it. 🤓

 :sassy_man: Here is the link to [My Github Portfolio](https://github.com/JaseadamsDev)